 An introduction to the features of the UNIX/Linux operating system, including the file system, with an emphasis on programming using a UNIX/Linux shell.
 The course is conducted on an IBM System zSeries mainframe computer.
-Prerequisite: CIS 1030, CIS-1111, CIS 1130 or CIS 1200.
+Prerequisite: CIS 1030, CIS 1111, CIS 1130 or CIS 1200.
 3 class/3 lab hours.

 CIS 2760 UNIX/Linux System Administration.
-4 Credits (CyberWATCH common course equivalent: CW 241)
+4 Credits

 An introduction to the procedures and concepts related to the functions of a UNIX/Linux system administrator.
 Topics include interdependencies of file systems, backups and restores, management of user accounts, peripheral devices, troubleshooting and security.
-The course is conducted on an IBM System zSeries main-frame computer.
+The course is conducted on an IBM System zSeries mainframe computer.
 Prerequisite: CIS 1700.
 3 class/3 lab hours.